 “Well, I should like to see you go to college, Anne; but if you never do, don’t be discontented about it.
 We make our own lives wherever we are, after all … college can only help us to do it more easily.
 They are broad or narrow according to what we put into them, not what we get out.
-Life is rich and full here … everywhere … if we can only learn how to open our whole hearts to its richness and fulness.”
+Life is rich and full here … everywhere … if we can only learn how to open our whole hearts to its richness and fullness.”

 “I think I understand what you mean,” said Anne thoughtfully, “and I know I have so much to feel thankful for … oh, so much … my work, and Paul Irving, and the dear twins, and all my friends.
 Do you know, Mrs. Allan, I’m so thankful for friendship.
 It beautifies life so much.”

-“True friendship is a very helpfulul thing indeed,” said Mrs. Allan, “and we should have a very high ideal of it, and never sully it by any failure in truth and sincerity.
+“True friendship is a very helpful thing indeed,” said Mrs. Allan, “and we should have a very high ideal of it, and never sully it by any failure in truth and sincerity.
 I fear the name of friendship is often degraded to a kind of intimacy that has nothing of real friendship in it.”

 “Yes … like Gertie Pye’s and Julia Bell’s.
 They are very intimate and go everywhere together; but Gertie is always saying nasty things of Julia behind her back and everybody thinks she is jealous of her because she is always so pleased when anybody criticizes Julia.
 I think it is desecration to call that friendship.
 If we have friends we should look only for the best in them and give them the best that is in us, don’t you think?
 Then friendship would be the most beautiful thing in the world.”